 Everyone knows that wearing sunscreen is important, but often they don’t know how much sunscreen to apply and how often.
 Although I have regretfully had my wild days under the sun with tanning oils and tanning booths, I have been an avid sunscreen user since my early 20’s.
 Still, even after being warned of the dangers of UV exposure, I haven’t always used SPF correctly.
 I am going to venture out and say that a lot of you reading this might not be wearing your sunscreen the right way either and there for could be getting some unnecessary sun damage.

-Since May is skin cancer awareness month, I thought it would be appropriate to break down some sunscreen facts and answer questions about the best ways to protect your skin.
+So, I thought I would break down some sunscreen facts and answer questions about the best ways to protect your skin.
 Read along to see if you are wearing your sunscreen the right way!

 How much sunscreen should you be wearing?
 Ever since I got serious about my skincare routine, protecting my skin from damaging UV rays was at the top of the list.
 Wearing sunscreen daily is incredibly important to protect your largest organ, the skin, from getting premature fine lines, wrinkles, brown spots, and most importantly, skin cancer.
 But while you might find yourself applying your sunscreen first thing in the morning, there is a good chance you aren’t using nearly the right amount.